Grace Yu, MD

 Orthopedic and sports medicine

-Dr. Fulmer is a teaching faculty member of the San Jose-O’Connor Hospital Family Medicine Residency Program and the San Jose-O’Connor Hospital/Stanford Affiliated Sports Medicine Fellowship Program.
+Dr. Fulmer is a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program and since July 2017, Director of the Stanford Health Care - O’Connor Hospital Sports Medicine Fellowship Program.
 He has a Certificate of Added Qualification (CAQ) in Sports Medicine through the American Board of Family Medicine (2009).
 Dr. Fulmer has special expertise in orthopedic and sports medicine, and he serves as a team physician for San Jose State University, San Jose City College, and Valley Christian High School (various sports).
 He has also served as a team physician for the San Jose Sabercats and the San Jose Sharks.
 Outside of work, he zealously follows the San Francisco Giants and 49ers and enjoys watching sports of all types.
-He also enjoys outdoor activities including running, cycling and hiking.
+He also enjoys outdoor activities such as running, cycling, and hiking.

 Bridget Harrison, MD